-Rarely, a copper test may be used to help diagnose Menkes kinky hair syndrome, a rare inherited disorder of copper transport dysfunction.
-(See Common Questions #4.)
+Rarely, a copper test may be used to help diagnose Menkes kinky hair syndrome, a rare inherited disorder of copper transport dysfunction (see below).

 When is it ordered?

-One or more copper tests are ordered along with ceruloplasmin when someone has signs and symptoms that a health practitioner suspects may be due to Wilson disease, excess copper storage, or copper poisoning.
+One or more copper tests are ordered along with ceruloplasmin when you have signs and symptoms that a healthcare practitioner suspects may be due to Wilson disease, excess copper storage, or copper poisoning.
 These signs and symptoms may include:

 - Nausea, abdominal pain

 - Persistent involuntary muscle contractions that cause repetitive or twisting motions (dystonia)

 - Dark brown rings around the iris of the eyes (Kayser-Fleischer rings)

 Testing may be ordered when you have signs and symptoms that may be due to a copper deficiency, such as: